 Elemental Reaction is the cornerstone of Genshin Impact’s combat.
 Since each character in the game specializes in one element only, you should consider the possible elemental reactions you can trigger when choosing the characters for your team.

 Elemental Resonance should also be part of your decision.
 But this deserves a dedicated post.

-By the end of this post, you will have an idea which element (and character) you should be choosing to complement with the element of your main DPS character.
+By the end of this post, you will have an idea of which element (and character) you should choose to complement the element of your main DPS character.

 What is Elemental Reaction?

 In Genshin Impact, elemental reaction triggers when two elements make contact with each other.
 Depending on the element, this will cause either an added burst damage bonus, negative buffs, area of effect damage or damage over time.

 Some monsters such as slimes, already have an innate element and casting an elemental skill will trigger a reaction right away.
 However, there are also monsters with no element and you can forcefully trigger a reaction by casting two different elements in succession.

 To give you an overview, here are the types of elements available in the game and the possible elemental reactions you can trigger:

 |In-Game Icon||Element Type||Possible Elemental Reactions||Characters w/ Same Element|

 |Anemo (Wind)||Swirl||Jean |